 Shall we start with the plain ol‘ shocking?
 Brazil nuts can kill you.
 Just one Brazil nut contains twice the recommended daily amount of selenium our body requires and a selenium overdose can have some very unpleasant side effects.
 But...
 Brazil nuts are also good for you.
 Wait, what?

 Well, the good news is that these big, buttery nuts are full of protein, fibre and magnesium, and remember what we were saying about selenium?
 Well, the body needs it and Brazil nuts have it in spades.
 A good, solid dose of selenium can give you glossy hair, glowing skin, increased brain function and a boosted metabolism.
 But don’t go mad snacking on them like they’re salty peanuts because the age-old adage of moderation certainly applies with this nut; too much selenium can be toxic and cause brittle nails, make you lose your hair and experience fatigue and nausea – and, yes, even cause death.

 The recommendation is to have no more than two Brazil nuts a day, so don’t go putting a bowl of these on your desk and then start munching away mindlessly.
 Despite their beneficial properties they really have some powerfully hazardous ones too.
-You're not the only one worried, they are even selling testing kits on Amazon!
+You’re not the only one worried, they even sell testing kits on Amazon!